FIWARE/tutorials.Linked-Data/README.md

 ![](https://fiware.github.io/tutorials.Linked-Data/img/ngsi-ld.png)

 Once again, _entity_ can be considered to be the core element.
-Every entity must use a unique `id` which can be a URI, often a [URN](https://en.wikipedia.org/wiki/Uniform_resource_name), there is also a `type`, used to define the structure of the data held, which is also a URI.
+Every entity must use a unique `id` which must be a URI, often a [URN](https://en.wikipedia.org/wiki/Uniform_resource_name), there is also a `type`, used to define the structure of the data held, which must also be a URI.
 This URI should correspond to a well-defined data model which can be found on the web.
 For example the URI `https://uri.fiware.org/ns/datamodels/Building` is used to define common data model for a [Building](https://fiware-datamodels.readthedocs.io/en/latest/Building/Building/doc/spec/index.html).